 - 2011 ARCHIVE Competition Winner, “Global Forces + Local Factors: Design Responses to Policy Failures,” Association of Collegiate Schools of Architecture I Am A Second Responder Competition.
 Co-Author with David Mosemann, Adam Longenbach, Danielle Rivera, Zachary Jones, Jing Li.

 - Lindberg, D. V., Smith, R., Reluga, T., Poss, M., and Findeis, J. National Institute of Health/Fogarty International Center (NIH/FIC).
 “Examining Policy Resistance and Infectious Disease with Dynamic Network Conditions at the U.S./Mexico Border,” 2009-2012.
 Progress report to sponsor.
-Full funding for year three.
+Full funding for three years.

 - Li, J., Lindberg, D., Smith, R., and Reluga, T. “Provisioning of public health can be designed to anticipate public policy responses.”
 Paper prepared for Mathematical Biosciences.
 (Under revision).
 2013.

 - Lindberg, D. V., Jones, Z., Li, J., Longenbach, A., Mosemann, D., and Rivera, D. “Global Forces + Local Factors: advancing policy formation as a function of feedbacks between behavioral and environmental indeterminate systems.”
 Vulnerability and Adaptation: Focus – Marginal Peoples and Environments Proceedings.
 ICARUS II.